 You’re also almost at the end of our walking tour.
 A reward awaits at the finish line (clue: a quintessential SF dessert).

 Walk down Jefferson for about 3.5 blocks until you hit the beach called The Aquatic Cove, which is part of the San Francisco Maritime National Historical Park.
-It is possible to swim and surf here.
-Now, look to your left to find the last stop on this hike – Ghirardelli Square.
+You can swim and surf here.
+Now, look to your left to find the last stop on this hike—Ghirardelli Square.

 Before you approach Ghirardelli Square from the beach, soak in the beauty of this brilliant city.